Login with a PassKey for ProcessWire

 Customising the frontend

 Frontend page template - see loginpasskey-page-tpl.php in the examples folder.
-The script MUST be present but the layout can be whatever you choose.
-The id attribute of the button MUST match the getElementById selector.
+The LoginPassKey JavaScript must be present but the layout can be whatever you choose.
+Button IDs must match the JavaScript selectors.

 LoginPassKey with AppApi - See LoginPassKeyAppApi in the examples folder.
 Copy this file to your AppApi api directory, update your Routes.php (instructions in example) and change the LoginPassKey API ENDPOINT in this module configuration.